The Conductors

 Nicholas Fairbank

-Established in Victoria since 1995, he keeps busy as a conductor, and in this capacity has worked with many Victoria-area choirs and orchestras, including the Linden Singers, the Victoria Choral Society, and the Civic Orchestra.
-He is currently Artistic Director of the Via Choralis Chamber Choir and Director of Music at First Unitarian Church of Victoria.
+In a career spanning 45 years, and based in Victoria since 1995, he has kept busy as a teacher, adjudicator, examiner, performer on keyboard instruments, as well as a conductor, and in this capacity has worked with many Victoria-area choirs and orchestras, including the Linden Singers, the Victoria Choral Society, Via Choralis, various church choirs, and the Civic Orchestra.

 Klazek.jpeg